Loose Women star rushed to hospital after collapsing at home

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-She said she has not recover completely, adding: “I’m still having ‘funny turns’ while out for a walk, or attempting the mildest of exercise.”
+She said she has not recovered completely, adding: “I’m still having ‘funny turns’ while out for a walk, or attempting the mildest of exercise.”

 Last year, the presenter shared a health update after leaving the show in 2020 after 13 years to focus on her mental health.